Catharina van Hemessen: Work

 Van Hemessen's portraits are characterized by their realism.
 The one self-portrait and the half a dozen other portraits that have been attributed to her are small, quiet pictures.
 The sitters, often seated, were usually portrayed against a dark or neutral ground, their gazes rarely meeting the viewer's eyes.
 This type of framing and setting made for an intimate and dignified portrait.

-She produced religious compositions which were generally less successful than her portraits.
+She produced religious compositions which are considered less successful than her portraits.

 There are no extant works later than 1554, which has led some historians to believe her artistic career might have ended after her marriage, which was common in the case of female artists.
 Although she retired, Catharina still taught three male apprentices.